datasci-harris/cuadrosangeles.github.io/README.md

 + Optionally, you can select the same map and visualize its streets.
 Both maps were elaborated with ggplot2.
 + The final dashboard is uploaded in shinyapps.io.
 Please take a look at it at https://t7qixt-oscar-cuadros.shinyapps.io/homework-2-cuadrosangeles/

 + I designed the Shiny dashboard as part of the Data and Programming for Public Policy II lecture at the University of Chicago.
+Coding is in the app.R file.